 Raritan River Initiative’s 5th Annual Conference.
 NWNL attended seminars at the EJ Blaustein School of Rutgers University.
 Explore Sustainable Raritan River and see NWNL’s Raritan video on the home page.

 May 12 – June 3, Upper and Middle Mississippi River Expedition:

-In its 5th Mississippi River Basin expedition, NWNL will follow the main stem of the great “Old Muddy” from its Lake Itasca source (1,475 feet [450 m] above sea level) to Saint Louis (465 feet [142 m] above sea level) where the river’s longest tributary, the Missouri River, enters.
+In its 5th Mississippi River Basin expedition, NWNL followed the main stem of the great “Old Muddy” from its Lake Itasca source (1,475 feet [450 m] above sea level) to Saint Louis (465 feet [142 m] above sea level) where the river’s longest tributary, the Missouri River, enters.

 May 6, Far Hills, NJ:

 “Caring for our Watersheds.”
 A lecture for Far Hills Country Day School fifth-grader students by NWNL Director Alison Jones.